CKs-Technology-News/PrivacyTools/README.md

 - [Cash](https://en.wikipedia.org/wiki/Cashless_society) – Use person-to-person payments using physical notes and coins.
 - [Conceal](https://conceal.network/) - Decentralized Finance, Private Transactions & Encrypted Messaging.
 - [Heaven](https://havenprotocol.org/) - Haven is an ecosystem of digital assets that enables users to convert between volatile assets and stable currencies directly within their vault, in complete privacy.
-- [Liberapay](https://liberapay.com/) – An easy-to-use, free open donations platform and lets your fans send you a set amount every week, month or year. - **controversial**
+- [Liberapay](https://liberapay.com/) – An easy-to-use, free open donations platform and lets your fans send you a set amount every week, month or year.
 - [Monero](https://www.getmonero.org/) – Monero is cash for a connected world.
 It's fast, private, untraceable and secure.
 The claim Monero is traceable and cracked by the feds have no evidence.
 There are no indicators for that found in the real-world.
 It was [only attacked](https://cryptopotato.com/monero-xmr-sybil-attack-not-broken/), the story that went around was about [XMR pre-ring signatures](https://old.reddit.com/r/Monero/comments/ik0t3h/ciphertrace_monero_tracing_example/).
 That said [it](https://arxiv.org/pdf/1704.04299/) got fixed.
 [Feds cannot trace Monero](https://old.reddit.com/r/Monero/comments/a1u56x/fbi_guy_on_the_panel_repeatedly_mentioned_that/).
-- [Open Collective](https://opencollective.com/) – A more advanced platform specially designed for crowdfunded projects and organisations that want to be as transparent as possible about how donations are spent. - **controversial**
+- [Open Collective](https://opencollective.com/) – A more advanced platform specially designed for crowdfunded projects and organisations that want to be as transparent as possible about how donations are spent.
 - [Pivx Shield](https://www.pivx.org/) – Proof-of-Stake coin, with SHIELD transactions, gives users private, anonymous, nearly instant payments.
 - [Snowdrift](https://snowdrift.coop/) – Non-profit cooperative funding platform with an unique approach to fundraising called crowd matching.